govau/content-guide/_punctuation-grammar/quotation-marks.md

 {% include guide_example.liquid
   title = "single quotation marks" content= "
-- The manager said, ‘Work-life balance is an important part of our organisation’s success.’
+- The manager said, ‘Balancing work and home life is an important part of our organisation’s success.’
 - The report concluded, ‘Focus on user needs.’
 "
 %}